jackhallybone/GlanceCal/README.md

 ----

-### TODO:
+### To Do:
-- Display events in separate "Today" and "Tomorrow" widgets.
-    - Widget size/resize is not correct
+- Add framework(?) to abstract eventkit code from each extension
+- Hide "Show More" button when not required
+- Extension resize does not match data/table size
-    - Calendar colour on the left
+- Add calendar colour on the left the default calendar app/extension
-    - Fetch data within host app or within widget?
-    - Duplicate today widget to a tomorrow widget
+- Handle 12h and 24h display options
+- Order the all day events as they are in the calendar app?
+- Link to the event in the calendar app when pressed in extension?

+### To Consider:
-- Consider adding reminders due today and tomorrow (and overdue?).
+- Show reminders due today and tomorrow (and any overdue?)
-- Alarms set in clock app would also be good but doesn't seem possible.
+- Show alarms set in the clock app (not possible to access this data)